-Passionate about all things Arctic, I currently serve as Secretary of the Social and Human Working Group at the International Arctic Science Committee (IASC).
+Passionate about all things Arctic, I serve as Secretary of the Social and Human Working Group at the International Arctic Science Committee (IASC).

 Outside academia, I am a rather erratic reader and traveler, and a mother of two.
 Just as I finally immerse myself in writing, it’s already time for daycare pickup!